 Additional Information - Additional information about the Company is contained in our current and periodic reports filed with the Securities and Exchange Commission ("SEC").
-These reports, their accompanying exhibits and other documents filed with the SEC may be inspected without charge at the Public Reference Room maintained by the SEC at 100 F. Street, N.E., Washington, D.C.
-20549.
-You can obtain information about the operation of the Public Reference Room by calling the SEC at 1-800-SEC-0330.
-The SEC also maintains an Internet site that contains reports, proxy and information statements and other information regarding issuers that file electronically with the SEC at www.sec.gov.
-Copies of such materials can be obtained from the public reference section of the SEC at prescribed rates or by sending a written request to the Corporate Secretary at Asure Software, Inc., 405 Colorado Street, Suite 1800, Austin, Texas 78701.
+These reports, their accompanying exhibits and other documents filed with the SEC may be inspected without charge electronically at www.sec.gov.
+Copies of such materials can also be obtained by sending a written request to the Corporate Secretary at Asure Software, Inc., 405 Colorado Street, Suite 1800, Austin, Texas 78701.